voladorinsea/image_detector/Readme.md

 # image_detector
  implementation of image detection algorithm
- src: all source codes are here
+ src: all source code here
  model: pretrain and trained model
  data_set: used for train and test
 # yolo